The Mother Language Lovers Of The World

+MLLWS continues to work towards promoting linguistic and cultural harmony in Canada and beyond, ensuring that all mother languages are respected, valued, and preserved for future generations.

 History

-The Mother Language Lovers Of The World was established by Rafiqul Islam in 1998 with ten members in Vancouver, Canada.
+The Mother Language Lovers Of The World was established by Rafiqul Islam in 1998 with ten members from different countries in Vancouver, Canada.
 In 1999, The Mother Language Lovers Of The World successfully got UNESCO to declare 21 February the International Mother Language Day.

-The Mother Language Lovers Of The World was awarded the Ekushey Padak in 2011.
+The Mother Language Lovers Of The World was awarded the Ekushey Padak in 2001.